nvengin1/WIE-Code-2025/App and Account Setup Guide.md

 # TinkerCad Account Setup
+[Create a personal account on Tinkercad.](https://www.tinkercad.com/join) You will be able to join the WIE Code Bootcamp classroom with your name and access code as provided by Tabatha in the email.

+A personal account should not be required, but it is encouraged.
-[Create a personal account on Tinkercad.](https://www.tinkercad.com/join) We'll use Tinkercad to simulate code with a virtual Arduino, practice wiring, and model different circuits.
+We'll use Tinkercad to simulate code with a virtual Arduino, practice wiring, and model different circuits.

 Join the WIE Code Bootcamp Tinkercad Course **here**